Nahid Aslanbeigui

 Roberto Pereira Silva

 Graduated in History with a master's and PhD in Economic History.
-I'm a professor of economic history and history of economic thought at the University Federal of Alfenas, Brazil.
-I research Brazilian Economic Thought in the twentieth century, especially on the work of Celso Furtado.
+He is a professor of economic history and history of economic thought at the University Federal of Alfenas, Brazil.
+His research focus is Brazilian Economic Thought in the twentieth century, particularly the work of Celso Furtado.
 This research aims to identify the institutional and political context in which economic ideas emerge to influence economic policy.
-While in the Center for the History of Political Economy, my research will be on the archive of Earl J. Hamilton, guarded in the Rubinstein Library.
-I will investigate how his empirical studies on Spanish Price History were received and assimilated by economists such as John Maynard Keynes and by economic historians, mainly the French Fernand Braudel, François Simiand, and Pierre Chaunu.
+While in the Center for the History of Political Economy, his research will be on the archive of Earl J. Hamilton, held in the Rubinstein Library.
+He will investigate how Hamilton's empirical studies on Spanish Price History were received and assimilated by economists such as John Maynard Keynes and by economic historians, mainly the French Fernand Braudel, François Simiand, and Pierre Chaunu.
 The purpose is to pursue a deeper view of how historical and empirical studies can be used to justify theoretical assessment and, reversely, how theoretical economic propositions can influence historical reconstruction.

 Dominic Walker